Laser Welding Explained

 Fibre laser

 Fibre lasers are the newer type of solid-state lasers that offer more power, better quality and safer operation.
 In fibre lasers, the laser beam is created when the fibre absorbs raw light from the pump laser diodes.
 To achieve this transformation, the optical fibre is doped with a rare-earth element.
 By using different doping elements, laser beams with a wide range of wavelengths can be created and this makes fibre lasers perfect for a variety of applications, including laser welding and laser cutting.
-Although, it’s worth noting that a standard laser cutting head cannot be used for welding and a laser welding head cannot meet the cutting speeds and quality demanded in most industrial applications.
+However, it’s worth noting that a standard laser cutting head cannot be used for welding and a laser welding head cannot meet the cutting speeds and quality demanded in most industrial applications.

 Advantages of Laser Welding